 Klauzál u.
 10, +36 20 449 4801, doboz.co.hu/en.
 Open Tu (5pm-2am), W-Th (5pm-5am), F-Su (5pm-6am), and closed on Mondays.

 Located on top of a supermarket, Corvin Teto is popular due to its huge rooftop terrace, where you can get an expansive view of the hills of Buda and the buildings of Pest.
 This is another dance-heavy ruin bar, specializing in electronic music.
 I’d come up here for a drink during sunset and then move on elsewhere.

 Blaha Lujza tér 1-2, +36 20 244 7230, corvinclub.hu.
 Open Thursday to Saturday from 9pm-6am.

 Grandio is a ruin bar and hostel in one.
 It’s famous for its outdoor, tree-filled courtyard but is mostly filled with travelers and people on bar crawls due to the fact that it’s also a hostel.
 This is a good place to start your night and meet other travelers.
 However, during the day you can find locals relaxing here with a drink in the garden.

+Budapest may sell itself on history and thermal baths, but the ruin bars are by far the most unique thing about this city.
 Even if you don’t drink, come spend time at these ruin bars.
 They’re a funky way to see a popular and totally unique aspect of life in Budapest.
-It’s easy to chat up the locals here, and, at the very least, it’s like going to an alternative art show.
+Don’t miss them.